marduke182/ng2-syntax/README.md

 }
 ```

-And looking the new syntax i thougth, why not use ES7 Decorator and remove the repeated code, Now i can write the before example like this:
+Looking at the new syntax I thought, why not use ES7 Decorators to remove boilerplate code?, Now the previous example can be written like this:

 ```javascript
 // todoComponent/todoComponent.js